 Mix together 1 tablespoon of dish soap, 1 1/2 cups baking soda and 1/4 cup white vinegar.
 Using a paintbrush, cover all surfaces in your oven, except the heating element, with the paste.

 Let the paste work overnight.
 Wipe away with a damp cloth.
 Clean oven, no scrubbing!
+For more tips, check out this post on how to clean the oven with baking soda.

 Do you have a strange odor in your kitchen?
 Are gnats a problem in your kitchen?
 You may need to clean your drain.